sendgrid/nodejs-http-client/USE_CASES.md

-Following Document provides several use cases of how to make RESTful method calls for an http-client.
+Following document provides several use cases of how to make RESTful method calls for an http-client.
 Please [open an issue](https://github.com/sendgrid/nodejs-http-client/issues) or make a pull request for any use cases you would like us to document here.
 Thank you!

-# RESTful API Calls-
+# RESTful API Calls

 - GET
 - POST